fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 That is, the meaning of `unbox` in F# depends on whether the type carries a null value or not.
 If the target type *doesn't* carry null and is not a value type (i.e. is an F# reference type), the *slower* helper is used to do an early guard against a null value leaking in.
 If the target type *does* carry null, the *fast* helper is used (since null can leak through ok).
 For generic code the slow helper is used

-The problem of course is that once (3) is allowed we have an issue - using the slow helper is now no longer correct and will raise an exception, i.e. `unbox<C?>(null)` will raise an exception.
+The problem of course is that once (3) is allowed we have an issue - using the slow helper is now no longer correct and will raise an exception, i.e. `unbox<C | null>(null)` will raise an exception.

 ### Option.ofObj and friends